Example of Personal Testimony in Scripture

 - Before you met Christ, what were some of your needs, what was lacking, or what was missing in your life?

-- What solutions for your life did you try that didn’t work?
+- What methods for improving your life did you try that didn’t work?

-- What were the circumstances that caused you to consider Christ?
+- What were the circumstances that caused you to consider following Jesus?

-- Give an example of how Christ met your needs or how He is now contributing to your life.
+- Give an example of how God has met your needs—either physical or emotional—since you accepted Jesus.